mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 Advantage of using conda environments is the ability to have multiple versions of python and its packages (it's also easier to remedy mistakes if you break your python).

-TO DO: Rewrite this so anaconda prompt is used for installation of venv and vscode.

 TO DO: Recommend useful vscode extensions

 TO DO: Explain how to initialise a github repo